mattgrabner/viennaup-info/README.md

 ## Licence / attribution

 Map and event data are derived from public ViennaUP sources; see website here: https://viennaup.com/ This project is not affiliated with ViennaUP.
-Respect their terms of use when scraping or redistributing content.